 If, under the old laws, a person had registered the same business name in a number of states, then following the transition they have two choices:

 - keep only one business name record (e.g. the business name with the latest registration expiry date) and cancel the registration of the remaining business names; or

 - leave all business names in place and simply choose not to renew the excess business names as their registration period expires.

-Where ASIC identifies a party as being the holder of a number of identical business names following the transition, it may combine these into a single entry in the NBNR which will expire on the last date of expiry of all combined entries.
+In some cases where ASIC identified a party as being the holder of a number of identical business names following the transition, it took steps to combine these into a single entry in the NBNR, to expire on the last date of expiry of all combined entries.

 One of the purposes of the NBNR is to ensure that, if an entity carries on a business under a business name, the entity can be identified by the public.
 As such, contact details will be available via the public register located on ASIC’s website.